 Worthington and Drinkard identified two primary ways to reconcile.
-One is implicit reconciliation and the other is explicit reconciliation (2000).
-Implicit reconciliation often occurs in non-troubled relationships where forgiveness takes place almost automatically.
+One is implicit reconciliation, and the other is explicit reconciliation (2000).
+Implicit reconciliation often occurs in non-troubled relationships where forgiveness occurs almost automatically.

-Explicit reconciliation, often aided by therapy, occurs when partners work together to reconcile by explicitly dealing with the issues.
+Explicit reconciliation, often aided by therapy, occurs when partners work together to reconcile by explicitly processing the issues.
 For explicit reconciliation to occur, hostilities have to be brought to an end first.
 This is why nations declare cease-fire and truce.
-Only if an agreement to put an end to hostilities is made, will progress be made toward reconciling.
+Only if an agreement to put an end to hostilities is reached will progress be made toward reconciling.

-Then and only then parties can come together.
-Merely stopping hostile actions but having no interactions can result in failing to build trust.
+Then and only then can parties come together.
+Merely ceasing hostile actions but having no interactions will not build trust.
 As soon as a truce violation occurs, the parties will immediately resume the conflict.
-As such, some peaceful coming-together is needed.
+As such, some peaceful coming-together is important.

 Forgiveness in Marriage and Relationships

-Close relationships are often marred by interpersonal offenses.
-Conflict and social harm can take a considerable toll on our psychological and physical well-being and some argue that happiness depends to a large extent on how we respond to and recover from these difficult and painful experiences.
+Conflict and social harm can take a considerable toll on our psychological and physical wellbeing and some argue that happiness depends to a large extent on how we respond to and recover from these difficult and painful experiences.

-Forgiveness looks different when we forgive a stranger versus a loved one and depends on the nature of the relationship.
+Forgiveness looks different when we forgive a stranger versus a loved one and depends on the relationship.
 Many researchers and clinicians claim that forgiveness is a cornerstone of a successful marriage (e.g., Worthington, 1994).

-This belief underpins the development of several marital interventions that emphasize forgiveness, particularly in the context of marital infidelity (e.g., Gordon, Baucom & Snyder, 2005).
-Research evidence supports this view as forgiveness has been linked to several key constructs in the marital domain, including conflict resolution, relationship-enhancing attributions, and greater commitment.
+This belief underpins the development of several marital interventions that emphasize forgiveness, particularly in the context of marital infidelity (Gordon, Baucom & Snyder, 2005).
+Research evidence supports this view, as forgiveness has been linked to several key constructs in the marital domain, including conflict resolution, relationship-enhancing attributions, and greater commitment.